MaitreyeeCoolkarni/Exp-7-Arrays-Strings-/README.md

 ## Theory:

+## Arrays

+In computer science, arrays are a fundamental data structure used to store a fixed-size, sequential collection of elements of the same type.
+Since you previously asked about strings in C++, I’ll focus on the theory of arrays in the context of C++ (and general computer science concepts where applicable), covering their definition, properties, operations, and considerations.
+I’ll keep it concise, structured, and relevant, assuming you want a theoretical overview with some C++-specific insights.

 Key Characteristics

 1)Fixed Size: The size of an array is determined at declaration and cannot be changed during runtime (in standard C++ arrays).